Raised PSA

 If your PSA is higher than the ‘normal’ level for your age.
 Or if your doctor sees a significant rise since your last test, they may recommend further tests.

 It’s worth noting that your PSA level isn’t the only factor in deciding next steps.
-A doctor will also take into consideration a range of other factors that can cause an elevated PSA.
+A doctor will also take into consideration a range of other factors that can cause raised PSA.

 There are a number of reasons PSA can be raised: